sumin03/Portfolio/README.md

 ## Goals
 1.Making responsive webpage <br>
-2.Trying to not to use Jquery
+2.Trying to not to use Jquery <br>
-3.Studying Javascript and using it as much as I can do 4.Using purple color to show my character
+3.Studying Javascript and using it as much as I can do <br>
+4.Using purple color to show my character <br>